Wheeling Township, Guernsey County, Ohio: Geography

 No municipalities are located in Wheeling Township.
+The unincorporated community of Guernsey is located in the township.

 Name and history

 Wheeling Township was established in 1810.
 Statewide, the only other Wheeling Township is located in Belmont County.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.